HSO305 - Occupational Performance: Evaluation and Intervention 1

 All of HSO202, HSO205, HSO206, HSO207

-Stream 1 (Academic): 1 x 1 hour class plus 1 x 2 hour seminar per week;
+Stream 1 (Academic): 1 x 1 hour Cloud based class plus 1 x 2 hour on-campus seminar per week

 This unit links scientific understanding of occupational performance with a range of occupational therapy case scenarios.
 It is designed to develop specific practice skills, according to professional competencies that underpin the profession.
 It covers approaches to and methods of identifying people’s needs, choices, capacities and preferences within a person-centred approach leading to the collaborative identification of occupational therapy goals.
 The focus of the unit includes selecting measurement tools and methods, administering occupational therapy assessments and evaluations, observation skills, developing intervention plans, report writing and case presentation.
 Teaching methods will include classes, seminars, scenario-based learning, small group discussions and experience in the field one day per week.